GustavoCaso/n2o/README.md

-## Notion To Obsidian (n2o)
+## Notion To Obsidian migrator (n2o)

-Migration tool for your Notion data to Obsidian
+Migration tool for your Notion workspace to Obsidian

 ### Install